aalto-trafficsense/regular-routes-devops/README.markdown

 Setting up a remote development server at Digital Ocean
 ----------------------------------------

 1. Setup a new virtual server at [Digital Ocean](https://www.digitalocean.com)
+2. Login to server using SSH client
 2. Install git:
     `apt-get install git`
 3. Clone regular-routes-devops repo: